 by Sven Heuchert

 I had the pleasure of translating this from talented German writer Sven Heuchert's collection of stories titled Asche (Ashes), published in 2015.
 The translation also appeared in the Fredericksburg Literary and Art Review.
-It's spare and dark but touching and reminds me of the Pacific NW somehow, or it at least of the way it used to be when no one knew we existed in this far corner of the country.
+It's spare and dark but touching and reminds me of the Pacific NW somehow, or at least of the way it used to be when no one knew we existed in this far corner of the US.